Mr. Thank You

 In Mr. Thank You the miraculous power of kindness is reflected in its converse principle – the lack of kindness works a negative magic.
 When a convertible overtakes the bus, honking loudly to get ahead, the woman behind Mr. Thank You remarks that the car’s driver couldn’t be bothered to give thanks.
 Immediately the car gets a flat tire, and the woman shouts a sarcastic “Thank you!” as the bus passes it.
 Much later the car reclaims the lead, again failing to thank the bus, but later it breaks down, never to be seen again.

-The two other main characters, besides Mr. Thank You and the girl and mother in the back row, are both foils to the driver’s pure kindness.
+Besides Mr. Thank You, the unfortunate girl, and her mother, the two other lead characters are both foils to the driver’s kindness.
 The modern young woman behind him resembles him in many ways.
-She spends her life traveling from place to place, she’s sympathetic to the girl in back, and she’s kind enough to propose the sacrifice that will save that girl from prostitution.
+She spends her life traveling from place to place, she’s sympathetic to the girl in back, and she’s kind enough to propose the sacrifice that will save the girl from prostitution.
 But she also has a sharp tongue, and she humiliates the salesman – mocking his moustache, shaming him for his attentions to the young girl, and refusing him a shot of liquor.
 She represents an average human being, admiring and encouraging kindness but not living up to the driver’s supreme charitability.
-The salesman, on the other hand, is a more total contrast to the driver.
+The salesman, on the other hand, is a more total contrast.
 Totally self-absorbed, he ignores elderly passengers who would be more comfortable in his front seat; he leers at the young girl and acts like a cad; he gets impatient when the driver stops to help people; and we hear that he sells fraudulent financial products.
 His outsized moustache is a sign of pride, and when the modern woman points out that it’s fake he’s so sensitive that he gets off the bus and walks.

 While the movie never insists that kindness will always be rewarded, or that selfishness will be punished, its presentation is modest enough that even a skeptical viewer can believe its pattern.
-Without necessarily understanding its method, most viewers will feel that kindness multiplies its benefits, because the movie allows us to discover the causes and effects ourselves in a series of incidents that ring true to life.
+Without necessarily understanding its method, most viewers will appreciate how kindness multiplies its benefits, because the film allows us to discover the causes and effects ourselves in a series of incidents that ring true to life.

-A story about the unexpected power of kindness is always instructive, but Mr. Thank You should have been especially welcome in 1936 as the economic depression and growing militarism created a need for kindness in Japan.
-On the return trip at the end, people on the road cheer for Mr. Thank You as he passes.
-If the movie has had any effect its viewers should feel the same way, ready to praise and spread kindness wherever they can.
+A story about the unexpected power of kindness is always instructive, but Mr. Thank You should have been especially welcome in 1936 as the economic depression and growing militarism created a vacuum of kindness in Japan.
+On the return trip at the end, people on the road cheer as Mr. Thank You passes.
+If the movie has had any effect, its viewers should feel the same way, ready to praise and spread kindness wherever they can.

 CONNECTIONS: